Dachau Concentration Camp Memorial

 Directions: Take S-Bahn No. 2 to Dachau, which takes about 20min from the Hauptbahnhof.
 From the station, you have to catch bus No. 724 or 726.
 You’ll need a ticket that covers zone 2.

-Consider these tours of Dachau Concentration Camp
+Please consider these tours of Dachau Concentration Camp.

 And here is the Dachau Concentration Camp Memorial on the map.